-- We can see a steep increase in vaccination rates in February and early March for individuals 65 and over such that over 70% of this age group is now vaccinated but new vaccinations are rising slowly. - Individuals aged 18 to 29, 30 to 49, and 50 to 64 in Richmond saw sharp increases in vaccination rates in mid-March through April, with a steady but slower increase in vaccinations from May through June.
-These same age groups in Henrico saw a similar pattern, but the dropoff to a slower increase did not occur until later May. - Among individuals aged 12 to 17, vaccination rates increased at a slow pace until vaccine opportunities opened up to the general population and individuals aged 12 to 15 were able to get vaccinated, at which point we have seen a sharp increase in vaccination rates that has not yet noticeably slowed.
-This age group now matches 18 to 29 year olds in vaccination rates. - Individuals in Henrico between 50 and 64 reached the 70% threshold in mid-May, while the same age group in Richmond is still well short of this goal. - Individuals in Henrico have seen consistently higher vaccination rates across all age groups as compared to Richmond. - All data is subject to lags in reporting, particularly in recent weeks.
+- We can see a steep increase in vaccination rates in February and early March for individuals 65 and over such that over 70% of this age group is now vaccinated but new vaccinations are rising slowly. - Individuals aged 18 to 29, 30 to 49, and 50 to 64 in Richmond saw sharp increases in vaccination rates in early March through the middle of April, with a steady but slower increase in vaccinations since then.
+These same age groups in Henrico saw a similar pattern, but the dropoff to a slower increase did not occur until May. - Among individuals aged 12 to 17, vaccination rates were low until individuals aged 12 to 15 were able to get vaccinated in May.
+In the first two weeks, we saw a spike in vaccination rates that has not yet noticeably slowed, followed by a steady rate of new vaccinations that has not yet slowed. - Individuals in Henrico between 50 and 64 reached the 70% threshold in mid-May, while the same age group in Richmond is still well short of this goal. - Individuals in Henrico have seen consistently higher vaccination rates across all age groups as compared to Richmond. - All data is subject to lags in reporting, particularly in recent weeks.

-Vaccinated Percentage for Eligible Individuals by Age, Based on Reported Data in Richmond (N = 112,711)
+Vaccinated Percentage for Eligible Individuals by Age, Based on Reported Data in Richmond (N = 114,044)

-Based on Reported Data in Henrico (N = 200,596)
+Vaccinated Percentage for Eligible Individuals by Age, Based on Reported Data in Henrico (N = 203,420)